-Lecturer in Law, Director of Congressional and Administrative Law Externship; Assistant Director of Career Center
+Lecturer in Law, Director of Congressional and Administrative Law Externship; Director of Professionalism

 This externship is open to J.D. students in the first or second semester of their third year, as well as to students in the second semester of their second year.